zeusthedrone/Takyo/README.md

 Actual predictions ranged from 92-98% in 30-50 epochs.
 The model may be overfitting too early.
 This is my first attempt at classification using self generated data.
 Though I tried to predict dturn or "turn delay time" using regression it failed.
 A more complete model would predict both the direction to turn and the turn arc in degrees.

 Compass headings are inaccurate indoors.
 Mapping is possible outdoors where the compass works normally.

+## Reference
+Takyo_classification.ipynb Jupyter notebook was used for Classification and contains the testing results.
+This is not an interactive notebook.